Specialty Training Programme Information

 There is much preparation and many practicalities you can do around recruitment and selection for jobs.

-- Seek support from your clinical tutors, education supervisors, trust consultants and local East Midlands LETB Careers team.
+- Seek support from your clinical tutors, education supervisors, trust consultants and The HEEM Careers Service

-- Visit the relevant Deanery website to check out the hospitals, posts and rotations, the local area and how vacancies will be managed.
+- Visit the relevant LETB website (all accessible from the main HEE website) or the Oriel website to check out the hospitals, posts and rotations, the local area and how vacancies will be managed.

 - Contact the East Midlands LETB directly if you have unanswered questions - most will have a helpdesk number.

-- Read the MMC quick guide to specialty recruitment it contains information on what to expect, what is involved, how the recruitment process works and where to find out more.
+- Read the guidance on the Specialty Training quick guide for information on what to expect, what is involved, how the recruitment process works and where to find out more.

 - View our Medical Careers Videocasts - offering you an insight into a variety of specialty careers.